Clemapfel/Mousetrap.jl/docs/src/01_manual/08_menus.md

 ## Menu Items

-[`MenuModel`](@ref), the model component of mousetrap menus, is a list of **menu items** in a specific order.
+[`MenuModel`](@ref), the model component of Mousetrap menus, is a list of **menu items** in a specific order.
 If item `A` is added before item `B` at runtime, then `A` will appear above item `B`.
 There are multiple different types of menu items, all with their own purpose.
 The function we choose to add an item to the model determines the item's type.
 There are four types of menu items, which we will go over in this section.

 ### Item Type #1: Action